Jalynnn/Universal_EEG_Analyzer/README.md

 Create a folder for raw data.

-The current working file is "EEG_Analysis_MNE_Add_Gamma.ipynb" but I would like to break it out of one big class in the "eeg_analysis.ipynb" file.
+The current working file is "EEG_Analysis_MNE_Add_Gamma2.ipynb".

 To run the code, I use anaconda now with pip imports.
 The install commands available in the .ipynb file.

 # EEG_Analysis_MNE_Add_Gamma.ipynb

-Data is currently being pulled from the "Dataset" folder and outputs in the "GammaResults" folders.
+Data is currently being pulled from the "Dataset" folder and outputs in the "GammaResult2" folders.

-"GammaResults" consists of the outputs that were used in the study analysis.

-# eeg_analysis.ipynb

-Data is currently being pulled from the "Raw" folder and outputs in the "Results" folders.

-"Results" consists of the outputs that should match "GammaResults" but don't.
-It's a work in progress.
-Again, I am just trying to get the code out of the one big class.

-# EEG_Analysis_MNE_Add_Gamma_2.ipynb

-I'm gonna casually restart.
-See what happens.
-Especially since it's been a minute since I looked at this last.
+The All_Ratios_Summary.csv is your friend summarizing both ratios used in the first study!
+With the exception for the gamma results

 # Not familiar with anaconda?